Jesus Was a Jewish Person

 But, there’s also a continued good impact in Yeshua’s name.
 Hospitals were established out of Christian compassion.
 Missionaries brought schools and literacy to far-away places because of Jesus.
 Medical and agricultural professionals traveled far to give their services because of the love of Yeshua.
 People like Martin Neimöller, Raoul Wallenberg, and Corrie Ten Boom stood up to Hitler and the hatred he spewed out because of the love they found in Yeshua.

-His life after the crucifixion made him the most influential person who ever lived.
+His life after the crucifixion has made Jesus the most powerful and influential person who ever lived.

 If Jesus had merely lived and died, the world would not have been forever altered by his coming.
 But his resurrection puts Jesus on the scene of every episode of history.
 His observable life after the crucifixion has made Jesus the most powerful and influential person who ever lived, because he still lives.
 And the fact that he still lives and desires to change people’s lives is wonderful to those who want what he offers and an offense to those who do not.